A Method with Convergence Rates for Optimization Problems with Variational Inequality Constraints: Addressing the case where is unbounded

 \subsection{Convergence analysis}

-As a key step toward performing the convergence analysis for \cref{alg:aRB-IRG}, next we derive a recursive inequality for the distance between the generated sequence $\{x_k\}$ by the algorithm and the Tikhonov trajectory $\{x^*_{\eta_k}\}$.
+As a key step toward performing the convergence analysis for \cref{alg:aRB-IRG} {when the set $X$ is unbounded}, next we derive a recursive inequality for the distance between the generated sequence $\{x_k\}$ by the algorithm and the Tikhonov trajectory $\{x^*_{\eta_k}\}$.
 To this end, we first make the following assumption: \begin{assumption} Consider the problem \cref{prob:main} under the following assumptions: